ZupIT/ritchie-docs/content/en/FAQ.md

 ### **How to create a new formula on Ritchie?**

 Using the command `rit create formula` , you can create formulas using any programming language.
-Check out more in [**create a formula section**](/docs-ritchie/content/en/tutorials/formulas/how-to-create-formulas).
+Check out more in [**create a formula section**](/docs-ritchie/how-to/formulas/create-formulas/).

 ### **How to run formulas?**

 You can execute your formulas locally or through Docker.
-Check out more in [**create a formula section**](/docs-ritchie/content/en/tutorials/formulas/how-to-create-formulas).
+Check out more in [**run a formula section**](/docs-ritchie/how-to/formulas/run-formulas/overview/).

 ### **How to build formulas on Ritchie?**

 You can build a formula by running the `$ rit build formula` command.
-Check out more in [**build a formula section.**](/docs-ritchie/content/en/tutorials/formulas/how-to-build-formulas)
+Check out more in [**build a formula section.**](/docs-ritchie/how-to/formulas/build-formulas/)

 ### **How to publish formulas on Ritchie?**

 You can publish a formula by creating a Github's, Gitlab's or Bitbucket's repository and adding a release version of this formula.
-Check out more in [**publish a formula section**](/docs-ritchie/content/en/tutorials/formulas/how-to-publish-formulas).
+Check out more in [**publish a formula section**](/docs-ritchie/how-to/formulas/publish-formulas/).

 ## **Community**